Faculty of Information, University of Toronto: Directors

-Journals
+Student Journals and Other Publications

-Faculty of Information Quarterly

-The Faculty of Information Quarterly (F/IQ), is a scholarly, peer-reviewed, open-access e-journal founded and operated entirely by students at the FI.
-The mission of F/IQ is to create an intellectual space for the information community to analyse and critically assess the divergent topics that comprise the field's study and practice, and to define and direct the iSchool movement through scholarly and professional communications as a means to fostering collective identity among students, faculty and practitioners of the field.
-F/IQ was first published in October, 2008.

-The journal accepts submissions from both established and emerging scholars and practitioners in information-related fields, such as archival science, information systems, library science, museum studies and others.

-Published four times a year, F/IQ includes original research, guest editorials, interviews with senior scholars and professionals in the field, and book reviews.
-It uses Open Journal Systems (OJS) for publishing.

 The iJournal

 The iJournal is the University of Toronto (U of T) Faculty of Information's (iSchool) open access academic journal.
 Founded in 2016, it is written, edited, directed, designed and produced by (mostly graduate) students at the Faculty of Information.
 The topics of the iJournal reflects the multiple disciplines that make up the information sciences taught at the Faculty.
 As of March 2022, the iJournal has published seventeen issues, including one special edition (summer 2017) and three (2016, 2018, 2019) iSchool Student Conference proceedings.

+MISC Monthly Newsletter

+MISC Monthly Newsletter is published by the Master of Information Student Council (MISC), a group of elected volunteers that work to improve student life for MI students at University of Toronto’s Faculty of Information.

+MUSEletter

+The Master of Museum Studies Student Association (MUSSA) at the University of Toronto communicates information about student events, activities, and general updates throughout the academic year.

+Other publications

+Informed Newsletter and Magazine

+The Faculty of Information’s official Informed newsletter is published monthly, with occasional special editions.
+The alumni magazine, also called Informed, is now published annually in January.

 Alumni Association

-The Faculty of Information Alumni Association (FIAA) was first founded in 1929 and represents over 6,700 graduates of the FI.
-It sponsors a number of events and programs, including Job Shadowing and publishes an online magazine, Informed, dedicated to news about the FI, faculty and alumni.
+The Faculty of Information Alumni Association (FIAA) was first founded in 1929 and represents over 6,700 graduates of the Faculty of Information.
+It sponsors a number of events and programs, including Job Shadowing and publishes an online magazine, Informed, dedicated to news about the Faculty of Information and its alumni.